apache/hudi/rfc/rfc-83/rfc-83.md

 ```

 1. Construct a time window, obtain the instant time (T3) of the last completed TableService as the left boundary, and the instant time of the current compaction plan as the right boundary, that is, [T3, T11)
-2. Traverse the completion time of the commit instants of the active timeline line, and select all the instants whose completion time is within the time window as incremental instants, that is, T2 and T5.
+2. Traverse the completion time of the active commit instants, and select all the instants whose completion time is within the time window as incremental instants, that is, T2 and T5.
 3. Get all incremental partitions involved in incremental instants as *PARTITIONS 1*
 4. Get the missing partitions recorded in T3.compaction.requested as *PARTITIONS 2*
 5. Merge and deduplicate *PARTITIONS 1* with *PARTITIONS 2* as final incremental partitions as *INCREMENTAL PARTITIONS 1*
-6. Based on *INCREMENTAL PARTITIONS 1*, perform strategy custom partition filtering logic to obtain the final partition information *INCREMENTAL PARTITIONS 2* and the filtered *MISSING PARTITIONS*
+6. Based on *INCREMENTAL PARTITIONS 1*, perform strategy custom partition filtering logic to obtain the final partition List *INCREMENTAL PARTITIONS 2* and the filtered *MISSING PARTITIONS*
 7. Perform normal Table Service scheduling based on *INCREMENTAL PARTITIONS 2*.
 If partition scheduling is incomplete due to Target IO and other factors, add the corresponding partition to *MISSING PARTITIONS*
 8. Finally generate the Table Service Plan and record *MISSING PARTITIONS* in it

 Note: If the instant time of the last completed TableService cannot be obtained due to reasons such as archive, the partition
-acquisition operation will be rolled back to obtain all table partitions.
+acquisition operation will be rollback to obtain all table partitions.

 ## Rollout/Adoption Plan